Best New Restaurant (open less than 2 years)

 Motor City Brewing Works

-This brewpub has a quirky tiled interior, with its concrete bar, its Wednesday-night art shows, and its sturdy menu of pizzas and small plates.
+This brewpub has a quirky tiled interior, with a concrete bar, Wednesday-night art shows, and a sturdy menu of pizzas and small plates.
 For less than $10, you can get a pizza made with ingredients as local as possible.
 The excellent beers include classics and a rotating cast of summer brews, meads and more.

 Woodward Avenue Brewery

 Dubbed “a neighborhood bar with lots of style,” the top floor has huge windows overlooking Woodward.
 Downstairs has a sidewalk café and lounge with a view of the brew house.
 WAB serves a selection of its own award-winning micro-brewed beer and root beer, plus gourmet sandwiches, huge salads and more.

 These two Warren establishments properly deserve to share honors for the best, mostly because it would be hard to say one’s better than the other.
 Sure, the award-winning, high-ABV quaffs at Dragonmead alone would qualify it, if not for the cozy bar area and colorful drinking lounge — as well as the art in the men’s room!
 But then there’s Kuhnhenn, with its ultra-sour pours with whimsical names and plenty of flavor — and with a brewing supply shop across the parking lot just in case you catch the brewing bug!
 These two are truly — the best.

 114 E. Washington, Ann Arbor

 A cheerful brewpub with house-brewed suds and good, upscale pub food, Arbor Brewing Company has a streetside patio with about 10 tables, some picnic-style and some patio-style with umbrellas.
 A good place to rest your feet, choose from dozens of beers, have an appetizer (or some ribs) and chat with friends while staying in the middle of the action in downtown Ann Arbor.